 It mostly forages on the flowers of shrubs or trees to harvest nectar and pollen, but also eats fruits, seeds and some insects.

 The Sacred Kingfisher is common and familiar throughout coastal regions.
-It forages mainly on land, only occasionally capturing prey in the water, feeding on crustaceans, reptiles, insects and their larvae and, infrequently, fish.
-It perches on low exposed branches on the lookout for prey and once located swoops down and captures it in its bill, returning to the perch to eat it.
+It forages mainly on land and occasionally captures prey in the water, feeding on crustaceans, reptiles, insects and, infrequently, fish.
+Perching on low exposed branches on the lookout for prey, it swoops down and captures it, returning to the perch to eat.
 For most of the year Sacred Kingfishers are mainly solitary, pairing only for the breeding season, and they spend the winter in the north of their range, returning south in the spring to breed.

 The Welcome Swallow is widespread in the south and partially migratory, moving around in response to food availability which consists of a wide variety of insects.
 It catches prey in flight, using its acrobatic flying skills, which is then guided into the bird's wide, open mouth with the help of short rictal bristles bordering the bill.
 These bristles also help protect the bird's eye.
 Where insects are in large supply, Welcome Swallows feed in large flocks.

 The Willie Wagtail is very active and rarely still for more than a few moments during daylight hours.
 It has a long fanned tail which it swings from side to side or up and down whilst foraging for insects on the ground.
 Insects are also captured in the air in active chases.